 Quality improvement is a critical component of the learning healthcare system which “aligns science and informatics, patient-clinician partnerships, incentives, and a culture of continuous improvement to produce the best care at lower cost.”
 (Institute of Medicine, 2012).

-For more information, please contact Dr. Mitch Sokolosky, Associate Dean for Graduate Medical Education, firstname.lastname@example.org, or Anita Pulley, Director, CTSI Education and Training, email@example.com.
+If you would like more information about the 2019 Quality Improvement Showcase, please contact Dr. Mitch Sokolosky, Associate Dean for Graduate Medical Education, firstname.lastname@example.org.